 - Work smart by repurposing your content as and when the need be.

 Content marketing is always going to have its challenges.
-But, once you plan the strategy and your distribution, you will be in a much better position to ensure that your content reaches the right audience.
-Use these strategies mentioned above for effective content distribution.
+But, once you plan the strategy and your distribution, you will be in a better position to ensure that your content reaches the right audience.
+Use these tips mentioned above for effective content distribution.

 It is the process of transforming the objectives/goals of a business into an effective plan of achieving those goals.